RunMat

 MATLAB online alternative

-RunMat executes MATLAB-syntax code in your browser with auto GPU acceleration.
-No account or licence needed.
+RunMat executes MATLAB-syntax code locally in your browser with GPU acceleration when available.
+No account, no license server, no install.

 Account barriers